Jace Addy

 Expected graduation: December 2024

 What inspired your interest in the environment and/or community?
-Growing up in Colorado, I always had an appreciation for nature.
-However, my interest in environmentalism grew given the increased frequency of wildfires in my home state.
+My grandma had the biggest garden, and it sparked my love for nature.
+I have always appreciated the outdoors, especially growing up in Colorado.
+However, my interest in environmentalism grew given the increased frequency of wildfires in my home state and hearing about catastrophes in other parts of the world.

 What would you say to other students who ask about CESP or the Nelson Institute?
 I would say that the CESP is a great space to reflect on how we engage with communities and the environment.
-It helps you set intentions and ensure that your engagement is meaningful.
+It helps you set intentions, ensure that your engagement is meaningful, and gives you a space to read meaningful stories.
+You have the opportunity to connect with students from differing backgrounds and majors which can broaden your perspective on important topics.
+I have met so many people that I wouldn’t have without CESP.
+It’s really cool to learn about the different ways you can positively influence community or environments no matter what your career interests may be.
+You also get to participate in a service project!

-Something few people know about you: I always carry a pack of dental floss in my pocket!
+Something few people know about you: I’m training for a half-marathon!

 Melina Nguyen